abaronbo/BIM-GIS_2.0/README.md

 # BIM-GIS_2.0

 This repository contains the source code of the latest version of BIM-GIS 2.0.
-For a detailed installation guide, please visit [BIM-GIS](https://github.com/abaronbo/BIM-GIS/).
+For a detailed installation guide of a similar product, please refer to [BIM-GIS](https://github.com/abaronbo/BIM-GIS/).
 The project consists of two main components: A platform based on Django and an web-based IFC viewer.
 The report will be available after 31/01/2025.

 ## Django